What We're Doing for Nurses

 Nurse Residency Program

 The Sanford Health Nurse Residency Program (NRP) is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Programs.
-All new RN graduates that are hired into a facility with the program are enrolled in this innovative program.
+All new RN graduates that are hired into a facility with the program are enrolled.

 The program provides nurse residents with strategies for personal growth and well-being while also developing clinical judgment and leadership skills.
 The 12-month program is offered in association with the Vizient/AACN Nurse Residency Program.